ffreemt/nonebot-plugins-watch/README.md

 ```
 Create a file, say fancy_plugin.py if not already there, in the directory above.
 Edit and test and/or remove the file fancy_plugin.py to your heart's content.

-Note: currently if you create a new file, you need to modify the file at least once.
-Hopefully this can be fixed in a future versoin.
+Note: currently if you copy a new file to the directory, you need to modify the file at least once to effect a certain plugin.
+Hopefully this can be fixed in a future version.

 ### Acknowledgments